BearAlliance/danger-plugin-rally/README.md

 Default: `false`

-Fails if story or defect numbers are not prefixed with `#` in the commit body.
+Fails if story, task, or defect numbers are not prefixed with `#` in the commit body.
 This useful if you are generating ticket links with [standard-version](https://www.npmjs.com/package/standard-version) or [semantic-release](https://www.npmjs.com/package/semantic-release)

 ##### bodyOnly